-We’re reminded daily about how change is coming, and to succeed in business, we must remain agile.
-Sure, that all makes sense in theory, but in practical application, to change how we operate or serve customers is no small feat.
+We're reminded daily about how change is coming, and to succeed in business, we must remain agile.
+That all makes sense in theory, but in practical application, to change how you operate or serve customers is no small feat.

 4 Common Change Management Models